ductnguyen12/code-annotation/README.md

 An source code annotation tool based on likert scale.

+## Documentation

+Please refer to our [documentation](https://github.com/ductnguyen12/code-annotation/wiki) for more information.

+## Installation

 To run the whole application in development mode at local machine, run the following command:
 ```
 docker-compose -f compose.dev.yaml up --build